nickmeldrum/NOTHS-Coding-Test/README.md

 # Gilded Rose

+## Installation notes

+This has been implemented in TypeScript.
+See the `README.md` in the TypeScript directory for notes on installation and running.

 ### Guidance Notes

 - Clone or fork this repo, and do this exercise in any of the available languages that you are most comfortable using.